intel/openvino-ai-plugins-gimp/README.md

 FastSD is a faster version of stable diffusion based on Latent Consistency Models and Adversarial Diffusion Distillation.
 It Supports CPU/GPU/NPU faster inference using OpenVINO.
 - FastSD models can be edited by using the FastSD Model Manager
 - FLUX.1-schnell (3 to 4 steps),SANA sprint model (2 steps) support
-- Models are downloaded at runtime, the first time the model is used.
+- ⚠️ Models are downloaded at runtime, the first time the model is used, hence the initial generation may take some time.
+Subsequent image generation will be more performant.

 Note: For NPU usage please use the `rupeshs/sd15-lcm-square-openvino-int8` model.